-The participants were requested to determine the Bisphenol A content.

-To ensure homogeneity it was requested not to use less than 0.5 gram per determination.
-It was also requested to report if the laboratory was accredited for the determined components and to report some analytical details.
+The participants were requested to determine the pH of extract and when applicable also pH of ten times diluted extract and the difference between the two pH measurements.
+To ensure homogeneity it was requested not to use less than 0.5 gram per determination and not to age or dry the sample.
+It was also requested to report if the laboratory was accredited for these determinations and to report some analytical details.